POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

     posydon-setup-pipeline PATH_TO_INI

 The content of the ini file is described :ref:`below <pipeline_ini_sections>`.
-It will create for each step, plot or check two files:
+It will create two files for each step, plot or check:

 1. \*.csv
 2. \*.slurm

-Additionally, it will prepare a :samp:`logs` directory (it may creates a save of some old logs) and create a shell script :samp:`run_pipeline.sh` to submit all :ref:`tasks <pipeline>`.
+Additionally, it will prepare a :samp:`logs` directory (it may create a save of some old logs) and create a shell script :samp:`run_pipeline.sh` to submit all :ref:`tasks <pipeline>`.
 Hence, you can run all :ref:`steps <pipeline_steps>` with simply running this script.